TobiasPSP/doneland_sources/Components/Power/Solar/Solar Panels/README.md

 ### Test 1: Polycrystalline Panels

 The vendor claims these cells produce a current of *30mA* at *5V* (*0.03A x 5V = 0.15W*).
 Their surface is *5.3cm x 3cm = 16cm2*.
 Being *polycrystalline*, their *efficiency* is at the low end and can be estimated at *15%*.

 Here is the plausibility check: physically, these panels should be able to produce this:

 *Area* x *Solar Input* x *Efficiency* = *Watts* *16cm2* x *0.1W/cm2* x *15%* = *0.24W*

-The surprising result: that is *too much*, more than the vendor claimed.
+The irritating result: that is *too much*, actually *much more* than the vendor claimed.

 #### Identify The Active Area

-The unexpected results illustrate the importance of looking at the correct dimensions: while the total size of the panel is indeed *5.3cm x 3cm*, the *effective* light-converting area is smaller: *4.5cm x 2.3cm* = *10cm2*.
+The unexpected result illustrates how important it is to look at the *relevant* dimensions: while the total physical size of the panel is indeed *5.3cm x 3cm*, the *effective* light-converting area is much smaller: *4.5cm x 2.3cm* = *10cm2*.

 <img src="images/solar_poly_small_measure_t.png" width="50%" height="50%" />